 Feed management in Google Merchant Center - and beyond

-Posted on September 5, 2022 (Last Updated: September 05, 2022)
+Posted on September 5, 2022 (Last Updated: July 13, 2023)

 How to meet and exceed the product data requirement for Google Merchant Center, Google Shopping and Performance Max campaigns.
+Learn how to manage your Google Shopping Feed.

 Why good product data quality matters

-As the transition from Google Shopping to Performance Max progresses ( if you’re not up to date on what’s going on check out our blogpost about PMax), it becomes even more clear just how important good product data is.
+As the transition from Google Shopping to Performance Max progresses ( if you’re not up to date on what’s going on check out our blog post about PMax), it becomes even more clear just how important good product data is.

-The role of Google Merchant Center
+The role of Google Merchant Center and Google Merchant Center Data

 Product Data Lifecycle